dangz90/Artificial_Intelligence/README.md

 A repository with the most relevant assignments in the Master of Artificial Intelligence.

-As of this writing (February 2017), I'm currently in my second semestre of the Master.
-The repository will be updates as new proejcts continue.
+I'm currently in my second semestre of the Master, as of this writing (February 2017).
+The repository will be updates as new projects are developed.